A Different Approach to ADD/ADHD

 What if the label shuts down the possibility of seeing the gift that these children are?
 And what if by letting go of the label we would allow the space for a different possibility?

 Did you ever know when someone was mad even though they didn’t tell you?
 Did you ever know that a person was saying something different than what they actually were thinking or feeling?
 Did you ever walk in a room and feel the tension?
 That’s because we are aware beings.
 Children with ADD/ADHD are actually very aware beings and are picking up the thoughts, feelings, and emotions of others?
 Would that cause them to be very distracted and unable to focus?
 Of course!
-So if they’re picking up the thoughts and feelings of others wouldn’t it make sense that they are picking up all the points of view about their disability too?
+So if they’re picking up the thoughts and feelings of others, wouldn’t it make sense that they are picking up all the points of view about their disability too?
 How does that then affect behavior?

 So what can we do to change this?